NobodyXu/Bashmash/README.md

 ## Latest release
 The latest test release is 0.2.
-It introduces the following new features:
+It introduces the following new features and changes:
+ - Commands got reimplemented in C++
  - Conversion between binary, octal, decimal and hexadecimal

 ## Installation